syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 ### Customization of SfCalendar's dates in YearView

-We can customize the calendar view in yearview mode by using `YearViewSettings`.
+We can customize the calendar view in yearView mode by using `YearViewSettings`.

 *  date text color can be modified using `DateTextColor`.

-* We can also customiza the header, monthlayout in yearview 's textColor and background color.
+* We can also customize the header, monthLayout in yearView 's textColor and background color.

 {% highlight c# %}